AY2425S1-CS2103T-W08-1/tp/docs/UserGuide.md

 Example:
 1. `addTut tn/CS2103T id/T1001` adds a tutorial with Tutorial Name `CS2103T` and Tutorial ID `T1001`, provided that there is no other tutorial with the Tutorial ID `T1001`.

+>**Note:** We can have tutorials with different tutorial names and the same tutorial id to support better flexibility over classes.
+> For example, there can be 2 tutorial classes with `TUTORIAL_NAME` `CS2103T-W08`, but can have 2 different tutorial ids to account for the 2 different groups.
+>

 #### 4.2.2 Delete a tutorial: `deleteTut`
 <a id="deleting-a-tutorial-deleteTut"></a>